IlyaLab/gssnng/README.md

 Scoring functions work with ranked or unranked data (**"your mileage may vary"**):

 Some method references (singscore, RBO) are below.
+See method options below!

 ```
     singscore:            Normalised mean (median centered) ranks (requires ranked data)